auth0/Auth0.swift/V2_MIGRATION_GUIDE.md

 #### Initializer

-`CredentialsManager` now takes a `CredentialsStorage` protocol as it's storage argument rather than an instance of `SimpleKeychain`.
+`CredentialsManager` now takes a `CredentialsStorage` protocol as its storage argument rather than an instance of `SimpleKeychain`.

 This means you can now provide your own storage layer to `CredentialsManager`.